population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 suggesting that some household members return to the family for farm work.

-## Agricultural vs. Non-agricultural households
+## Agricultural vs. Non-Agricultural Households

-Given the increase in agricultural work with the first lockdown, Table 5 examines whether agricultural households fared better than non-agricultural households.
-Note, as we previously treated households' work in agriculture as a choice variable, these estimations are exploratory rather than causal.
-As lockdowns affected the likelihood of working in agriculture, we interact lockdown variables with whether the household was engaged in agricultural production in the prior round.[^11] As shown in column 1 of Table 5, agricultural households were 31 percentage points more likely to work during the first lockdown than non-agricultural households.
-However, this difference disappears in the medium run suggesting an improvement in employment conditions.
+Given the increase in agricultural work with the first lockdown, [@fig:ag_vs_non_ag] examines whether agricultural households fared better than non-agricultural households.
+We show the results for two different approaches.
+First, the two left columns are separate regressions by whether the household was an agricultural household before Covid for each level of food insecurity.[^agri_pre_covid]
+Second, the results in the right two columns come from one regression per level of food insecurity and use the prior rounds' reported agricultural status interacted with the survey indicators.
+Note, as we previously treated households' work in agriculture as a choice variable, this set of estimations is exploratory rather than causal.
+In all cases, the effects are shown relative to survey round 4 as above.

+[^agri_pre_covid]: For round 1, the survey asks about the employment industry
+    before the lockdown, which allows us to identify whether individuals worked in agriculture before the round 1 lockdown.

+![Estimated Changes in Food Insecurity With 95% Confidence Intervals by Survey Round Relative to Survey 4, Controlling for Household Fixed Effects, for Non-Agricultural and Agricultural Households.
+Left Two Columns Condition on Pre-Covid Agricultural Status, While the Right Two Columns Allow Households to Change Status](../figures/agri_vs_non_agri.pdf){#fig:ag_vs_non_ag}

 Agricultural households appeared to be more food secure than non-agricultural households during the first lockdown.
-Their likelihood of suffering "any food insecurity" during lockdowns was about 20 percentage points lower than non-agricultural households.
-Furthermore, all individual food security questions show that agricultural households do better than non-agricultural households.
-However, for "Had to skip a meal" and "Went hungry but did not eat," the effects are not statistically significant.
-Like the employment results, the difference disappears in the medium run.
-Overall, these results suggest that agricultural households were better able to keep working and did better in terms of food security.
-There is no difference in employment or food insecurity for the second lockdown between the two types of households.
-This is likely because of the concurrent lower than normal rainfall during and after the second lockdown in Uganda that affected the agricultural households\' employment and food production.
+Their likelihood of suffering "any food insecurity" during lockdowns was about 20 percentage points lower than non-agricultural households as shown by round 1.
+This difference is even starker if we use the current agricultural status, in which case there is no statistically significant difference between round 1 and round 4 for agricultural households.
+ Furthermore, agricultural households do better than non-agricultural households when it comes to both moderate/severe or severe food insecurity, although the difference is less stark for these outcomes.

+The difference disappears in the medium run with no statistically significant differences to round 4 for either non-agricultural or agricultural households.
+However, for round 7 there is little difference with all groups seeing statistically significant increases in food insecurity.
+This suggests that the concurrent lower-than-normal rainfall removed some of the protection from lockdowns that they had previously had.

 # Conclusion